-- The single-cylinder is only lockable from the one side.
+- The single-cylinder is only lockable from one side.

-- The double-ended cylinder, which locks from either side.
+- The double-ended cylinder option locks from either side.

-- The key and thumb-turn option, which requires a key to be locked on the outside and is locked by a thumb-turn on the inside.
+- The key and thumb-turn option requires a key to be locked on the outside and is locked by a thumb-turn on the inside.

 Euro cylinder locks are available in a variety of lengths and can be accommodated by most doors.

 How Euro Cylinder Locks Are Utilised For Master Key Systems